kubernetes/minikube/site/content/en/docs/commands/image.md

 ### Options

 ```
+      --build-env stringArray   Environment variables to pass to the build. (format: key=value)
+      --build-opt stringArray   Specify arbitrary flags to pass to the build. (format: key=value)
   -f, --file string             Path to the Dockerfile to use (optional)
       --push                    Push the new image (requires tag)
   -t, --tag string              Tag to apply to the new image (optional)
 ```

 ### Options inherited from parent commands